yanganto/relayer-game/README.md

 1. Any relayer can relay a ethereum header on the darwinia chain
 2. Any challenger can challenge the relayer and open the game
     - challenger needs to bond some value for each challenge before the half challenge time over
-    - relayer needs to submit the next specified block by `sample function`
+    - relayer needs to submit the next specified block by `sampling function`
 3. Close game
     1. The challenger stops challenging, the relayer wins and challenger will be slashed
     2. The relayer can not provided the next sampling block block pass the validation before the next half challenge time over